Wondering how to choose a unique and original brand name for your blog or business?

 - European Union Trademark Search

 Or type into Google “(Your Countries Name) Trademark Search”

 If it produces no results, awesome.
 But if it does, it’s probably best to pick your other name.

 Something else important to check before naming your blog or business is to investigate the name as a searched keyword.

 - Is your brand name a high ranking keyword

 Now you may be thinking, if lots of people are already searching for my brand name – this is a good sign right?

-So if this happens, and your brand isn’t number one or isn’t on page one of google (or other search egines), you’re just sending your readers and potential customers staight into the competitions arms.
+So if this happens, and your brand isn’t number one or isn’t on page one of Google (or other search engines), you’re just sending your readers and potential customers straight into the arms of the competition.